 Making friends can also make you aware of exciting opportunities, like events where you can reach more fans.

 When you take it outside SoundCloud, the same applies.
-Hit social media to drum up more fans and make friends in the community.
-Social media is the largest promotional tool ever created — and it’s completely free.
+Hit social platforms to drum up more fans, connections and make friends in the community.
+Social media is the most enormous promotional tool ever created — and it’s completely free.

 If you want to go deeper, you can spend a little cash.
 Most social media platforms offer paid promotion through ads that they’ll show to relevant people.
 This can be a great way to expand your reach, but it can get costly for an indie artist.